top of page

 Program Description

 These evidence-based workshops help participants manage their health and stay active.
-Sessions are 2.5 hours weekly for six weeks.
+Sessions are held once a week for 2.5 hours over six weeks.

 Volunteer Facilitator Responsibilities